shivamhwp/isup/cargo-readme.md

 | `isup status`           | Show current status of all monitored sites | None                                                                                                                 |
 | `isup remove <url>`     | Remove a site from monitoring              | None                                                                                                                 |
 | `isup stop-ms`          | Stop the background monitoring service     | None                                                                                                                 |

-## Status Indicators

-When checking a site, `isup` will display one of the following status indicators:

-- ✅ **UP** - The site is up and running (2xx status code)
-- ⚠️ **REACHABLE** - The site is reachable but returned a non-success status code
-- ⚠️ **UP but restricts automated access** - The site returned a 403 Forbidden status
-- ❓ **DOES NOT EXIST** - The domain doesn't exist or returned a 404 Not Found
-- ❌ **DOWN** - The site is down (5xx status code or connection error)